Multiple different information layers in the cell respond to environmental signals

 The cellular information can be categorized as follows:

-a passive digital information layer, a library for production of RNAs.
+A. DNA - a passive digital information layer, a library for production of RNAs.

 B. DNA methylation - analog information layer, meta-data